mfcal223/Cplusplus/Exercises_task_&_theory/CPP_2/cpp_2_EvalGuide.md

 1. **Goal:**
 Build a Fixed class in Orthodox Canonical Form that stores a raw integer _raw and a static const int _fracBits = 8, plus getRawBits() / setRawBits() and all 4 OCF members.

+> Explain what the OCF is, what is the main difference between the constructors.

 2. **What does _raw represent?**
 The internal fixed-point storage (scaled integer); it’s just the bits you’ll reinterpret as a real number in later exercises.